Is it safer to fly or drive this summer? 5 health experts weigh in.

 When asked whether there was a lesser of two evils, Walker said that both are equally pressing, “because if you’re spreading it, someone else is getting it.”

-Should you decide to weigh the risk of travel and decide to nonetheless, Walker says to follow the precautions outlined on the CDC travel website.
+Should you weigh the risk of travel and decide on a journey nonetheless, Walker says to follow the precautions outlined on the CDC travel website.

 “It’s about doing what you can to stay six feet apart, to wash your hands, to wear your face coverings,” she said.
 “And also just to be aware that if you or someone you’ve loved is at higher risk of severe illness, that you really want to protect yourself and others because people can get very sick.”